Closure of Cardross Bridge as major works start on 250-year-old crossing

 “We would like to thank all local residents and businesses for their patience and understanding during these essential works and we will communicate with them throughout the process.
 All efforts will be made to re-open the road in a safe manner and at the earliest opportunity.”

-Works programmed to take place over the next 7 weeks:
+Works programmed to take place over the next four weeks:

-East pier cofferdam to be repaired, all environmental and planning approvals for additional works obtained and all works to the eastern pier undertaken including erosion protection bag work, anchor installation, anchor grouting, indent repairs and vegetation removal and treatment.
-Remaining copes to be removed from all parapets.
-Scaffold to be installed across full length of the downstream and upstream elevations of the bridge, followed by repointing of external face of upstream parapet.
+East Pier cofferdam to be repaired following storm damage, all environmental and planning approvals for additional works obtained and all works to the Eastern Pier undertaken including erosion protection bag work, anchor installation, anchor grouting, indent repairs and vegetation removal and treatment.
+Downstream copes to be removed from parapets.
+Scaffold to be installed across remaining spans of downstream and upstream elevations.

 Overall Programme position:

-The next online community and business engagement events will also be hosted via Microsoft Teams on the below dates:
+The next online community and business engagement events will also be hosted via MS Teams on the below dates:

 Further or alternative meeting dates and times can be arranged by request.